Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Pnnn** Serial channel number
 * **Bnnn** Baud rate, default 57600 (same as the default PanelDue baud rate)
+* **C"port_name"** Port name for Transmit/!Receive control of the RS485 transceiver when the mode is Modbus RTU (S7).
+Not required when running on Duet hardware with a built-in RS485 transceiver.
+Not required if the transceiver module does automatic transmit/receive switching (note that such transceivers may not work with some Modbus devices).
 * **Snnn** Mode: 0 = PanelDue; 1 (default) = PanelDue mode, checksum or CRC required; 2 = raw mode; 3 = raw mode with checksum or CRC required; 4 = PanelDue mode, CRC required; 5 = disabled; 6 = raw mode, CRC required; 7 = Modbus RTU (if supported).
-Modes 2 and 3 are only supported in RRF 3.01 and later.
-Modes 4 and 6 are only supported in RRF 3.4 and later.
-Mode 5 is ony supported in RRF 3.6 and later.
-Mode 7 is supported by RRF 3.6 on some hardware.

 ### Examples
 <br>